YAML Tags, Anchors, and Advanced Features with yaml12

 Mappings revisited: non-string keys and Yaml

-YAML mapping keys do not have to be plain strings; any node can be a key.
-For example, this is valid even though the key is a boolean:
+In YAML, mapping keys do not have to be plain strings; any node can be a key, including booleans, numbers, sequences, or other mappings.
+For example, this is valid YAML even though the key is a boolean:

 true: true